KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/vr360_and_3d/vr360_equi2stereo.rst

    * - Interpolation
      - Selection
      - Choose the interpolation algorithm
-   * - yaw
+   * - Yaw
-     - Integer
+     - Degree
      - Defines the direction of view left or right
-   * - pitch
+   * - Pitch
-     - Integer
+     - Degree
      - Defines the direction of view up or down
-   * - roll
+   * - Roll
-     - Integer
+     - Degree
      - Defines the direction of view like tilting your head left or right
    * - FOV
      - Integer